special culture

 Photo: Backgrid

-Ultimately, though, one specific detail of the birthday party had me astral projecting, and it was the stunning and extremely on-brand cigarette bouquet that singer Rosalía brought Charli for her birthday:
+Ultimately, however, a single extraordinary detail of the birthday celebration had me daydreaming, and it was the exquisite and incredibly on-point cigarette bouquet that singer Rosalía presented to Charli as a birthday gift:

 Photo: Backgrid